Supplying strong ID data for your product ratings is critical to ensure they get attributed to the correct product in your catalogue.

 If your Feefo account spans multiple language domains we recommend supplying the GTIN data via your transactional feed, alternatively please contact Feefo Support for further guidance.

-All of the above methods also support a Manufacturer Part Number (MPN) if your products do not have a GTIN, but please note that Google emphasise that this option does not guarantee as reliable a match.
+All of the above methods also support a Manufacturer Part Number (MPN) if your products do not have a GTIN.

 Adding the product GTIN etc to the sales data is the only way that multi language customers can provide this if it is all from one website URL, so that they can ensure the right product description and URL match to the right language.